Travel For Two

 Climb Hills in Bloomington

 Known for its winter ski runs, the 2,565-acre Hyland Lake Park Reserve features nearly 18 miles of trails that wind through forested hills and restored tallgrass prairie and offer sweeping views of Hyland, Bush, Normandale and Anderson Lakes.
-Look for additional activities at Richardson Nature Center, or try out the 18-hole disc golf course or the illuminated Lake Trail, which can be enjoyed after dark as days shorten.
+Look for additional activities at Richardson Nature Center and meet their resident raptors, reptiles and amphibians, or try out the 18-hole disc golf course or the illuminated Lake Trail, which can be enjoyed after dark as days shorten.

 Sample Eagan’s Woods